-Ah, Alleppey.
-Its winding waterways and palm-shaded streets are a sight to behold… and it’s no secret!
-Alleppey is one of the most popular spots for those looking to explore Kerala’s famous backwaters.
+Ah, Alleppey (… also known as Alappuzha).
+Its winding waterways, lush paddy fields, and palm-shaded streets are a sight to behold… and it’s no secret!
+Cruising the Alleppey backwaters is one of the most popular ways to explore Kerala, a southern state in India.

 The cheapest way to see the Alleppey backwaters in Kerala, India

-If, like us, you’re not too picky about stopping for touristy “village tours”, there’s a super cheap way for you to boat on the backwaters: the local ferry system.
+If you’re not interested in going on a tour of the Alleppey backwaters and aren’t too bothered about staying on a houseboat, there’s a super cheap way for you to boat on the Kerala backwaters: the local ferry system.

 If you want to play local, be a bit more sustainable, or just save yourself boatloads (PUN!) of money, this is the way to go.